Meet the Researchers and Graduate StudentsThe Empowerment Initiative: Ending Bullying through Developmental, Neuroscience, & Translational Research

 Zachary Myers, M.A., PLMHP T-BIP SPECIALIST

-Zach is a sixth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
+Zach is a seventh-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 His research interests include the relationship between victims and perpetrators of cyberbullying and their mental health outcomes.
 He is also interested in the effects of cyberbullying via Web-based social networking sites and online gaming.
 Zach serves as a qualitative interviewer for the Born Brave Experiences Mixed Methods Research Study.

 Allen Garcia, M.A.
 T-BIP SPECIALIST

-Allen is a fifth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
+Allen is a sixth-year doctoral student in the School Psychology Program at the University of Nebraska-Lincoln.
 His research interests include facilitating the translation of bullying prevention and intervention research to practice.
 Additionally, Allen is interested in emphasizing the use of social and emotional learning to reduce bullying and promote positive behaviors and skills among youth.

 Ana M. Damme, M.A., PLMHP, BCBA T-BIP SPECIALIST